What Is a Credit Card Security Code?

 When shopping, online merchants (or phone banking services) will often ask for your CVV number to confirm that you have the physical card in your hand.
 To do this, you’ll need to locate it on the card and enter it into the relevant field.

-What Is the Difference Between a CVV and a PIN?
+The Difference Between a CVV and a PIN

 PIN is an acronym for “personal identification number” introduced around the turn of the century.
 Banks and card processing companies implemented them as a secure replacement for traditional signatures.